GoogleCloudPlatform/fda-mystudies/Terraform/README.md

     and documentations in the [rename.sh](./rename.sh) together do complete the deployment.

-    [rename.sh](./rename.sh) script uses configs in this directory and copy them over with value substitutions to a target local directory to host your new final Terraform configs.
+    The [rename.sh](./rename.sh) script uses configs in this directory and copy them over with value substitutions to a target local directory to host your new final Terraform configs.

 1. Run [rename.sh](./rename.sh) in this directory (later referenced as the original directory) to copy the Deployment Phase 1 configs to your target